macarthur-lab/igv_utils/README.rst

 * :code:`igv`    Launches IGV from the command line and optionally makes it load some file(s) and jump to some locus.
 * :code:`igv_plotter`   Automates taking IGV screenshots of one or more data files at one or more loci.
-* :code:`igvweb_viewer` Allows bam, vcf, and/or bed file tracks to be viewed in a web browser using @jrobinso's pure HTML/javascript implementation of IGV: `igv.js <https://github.com/jrobinso>`_.
+* :code:`igvweb_viewer`  Allows bam, vcf, and/or bed file tracks to be viewed in a web browser using `igv.js <https://github.com/jrobinso>`_.
+*

 Install
 ~~~~~~~~

 * If you don't have IGV installed yet, `download the IGV binary distribution <https://github.com/igvteam/igv/releases>`_ and unzip it in some directory (for example :code:`~/bin`).
-If you do have it already, find the install directory.

 * Run:   :code:`pip install igv_plotter`

-  (add :code:`--user` option to install in your home directory)
+  (to install it in your home directory, run it with :code:`--user` and add ~/.local/bin to PATH)

 Configure
 ~~~~~~~~~

-For the :code:`igv_plotter` or :code:`igv` scripts to work, they need to know the path of :code:`igv.jar` (see Install section).
+For the :code:`igv_plotter` or :code:`igv` scripts to work, they need to know the path of :code:`igv.jar`.
-This can be set using either the :code:`--igv-jar-path` command line option or by setting it in the :code:`~/.igv_plotter` config file by putting the following line:
+This can be set either using the :code:`--igv-jar-path` command line option or by creating a
+:code:`~/.igv_plotter` config file and adding this line to it:

 :code:`igv-jar-path = <full path of igv.jar>`

-Also, any of the other :code:`igv_plotter` or :code:`igv` command line options can be set in this config file by putting:
+Also, any of the other :code:`igv_plotter` or :code:`igv` command line options can be set in that config file by putting:

 :code:`<command line option (without --)> = <value>`